 Benefits of Wind Energy

 Wind energy also protects consumers against volatility in fuel pricing.
 Once a wind farm is built, the price is often locked in through a long-term contract between the project owners and the local electric utility.
-See the economics section to learn more.

 Local economic impacts of wind power are derived from temporary and permanent employment in construction, engineering, transportation, manufacturing, and operations; local economic activity resulting from wind construction; and increased revenues from land lease payments and tax revenue.

 As the wind energy industry continues to grow, it will provide many opportunities for workers in search of new careers.
 These careers extend beyond operations & maintenance positions on the wind farms.
 The wind industry employs people in areas such as manufacturing, consulting, transportation, legal, finance, meteorology, sales, marketing, logistics, communications, public relations, policy, and more.
 At the end of 2020, the U.S. wind energy industry supported more than 115,000 full-time equivalent jobs associated with wind energy project planning, siting, development, construction, manufacturing and supply chain, and operations.

 Wind turbine manufacturing represents a growing segment and business opportunity in the wind energy industry.
 More than 500 American manufacturing plants build wind components, towers and blades.
 Now, more than 50% of a U.S.-installed turbine’s value is produced in America, a twelve-fold increase from just a few years ago.
 Some turbine manufacturers plan to make 100% of their components in America, and the trend is expected to continue.

 And the future of employment in the wind industry is bright as well.
 To achieve 20% wind power by 2030, the U.S. Department of Energy estimates that the United States will require more than 100,000 additional wind turbines, creating more than 500,000 new jobs.